uswds/uswds-site/_components/page-templates/sign-in-create-account.md

 {:.usa-content-list}

-- **Your agency uses a third-party authentication system.** If you’re leveraging a shared service , follow the sign-in guidelines from that service.
+- **Your agency uses a third-party authentication system.** If you’re leveraging a shared service, follow the sign-in guidelines from that service.
 For example, login.gov recommends placing a “sign-in” link in the header of your website that takes users through the entire “sign in” or “create an account” experience on the login.gov site.

 ### Usability guidance